64J0/starting-rust/README.md

 > When your project is finally ready for release, you can use cargo build --release to compile it with optimizations.
 This command will create an executable in target/release instead of target/debug.
 The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
 This is why there are two different profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
 If you’re benchmarking your code’s running time, be sure to run cargo build --release and benchmark with the executable in target/release. - Rust Docs.

+## Mutability

+> There are multiple trade-offs to consider in addition to the prevention of bugs.
+For example, in cases where you’re using large data structures, mutating an instance in place may be faster than copying and returning newly allocated instances.
+With smaller data structures, creating new instances and writing in a more functional programming style may be easier to think through, so lower performance might be a worthwhile penalty for gaining that clarity. - Rust Docs.

 ---
 Vinícius Gajo Marques Oliveira, 2021